Fascia and soffit boards are located at the roof edge of many homes in the UK. They are normally made from timber or plastic.

-Arrange a Roofline Quote Today
+Arrange a Quote Today

-- Send details of your painting job
+- Send in details of your fascia and soffit painting project

-- Review comments from previous customers
+- Review feedback created by previous customers

 If your property has soffits made from a cement-based material then chances are it contains asbestos.

-Below is a photo of an asbestos soffit board:
+Below is a photo of an asbestos soffit board.

-How Often Should They be Painted?
+How Often Should These Boards be Painted?

-The fascia boards are exposed to the elements so should be painted every 7-9 years.
-Doing so will prevent rot and will mean the cost is kept to a minimum.
+The fascia boards are exposed to the elements so should be painted every 7-10 years.

-Which Paint Brand is Best?
+Which Paint is Best For Roofline Boards?

 You can read reviews of Dulux Weathershield by checking out this page on the Amazon website.

-Get a Quote From Rated People Today
+Get a Quote Today

-- 500,000 reviews and ratings
+- Read reviews and ratings from past customers

 - Get a written quote quickly